 Germline mutations are present at birth and can be passed from a mother or a father to their child.
 That's why cancers will run in the family.
 It's also where germline genetic testing comes in.
 If you know you carry a high-risk mutation, you can do something about it.Read More.

 You may have received a “to whom it may concern” letter from a cancer genetics clinic, asking you to contact your doctor.
 These letters are sent out when a fault in a gene (known as a genetic mutation or pathogenic variant) has been identified in a blood relative.

 It does not mean that you will get cancer!

 You may carry the same germline mutation found in your blood relative.
 If you do carry it, it was present long before you were born.
-These kinds of mutations are passed down from a parent to a child in the egg or the sperm.Read More.
+Knowing about it allows you to do something about it.Read More.

 At Sydney Cancer Genetics, we see people who are concerned about inherited cancer risk.
 This is true whether the person has had cancer themselves or not.

 Discussing your family history and your concerns with a Genetic Oncologist often provides reassurance.
 This is because most cancer is NOT caused by a inherited mutation in an important gene.